-In the beginning of 2018, we updated our service policy to include a five-year warranty compared to a period of two years that were included in the past for parts and services.
-The first two years are considered as assurance type warranty and the additional period is considered an extended service arrangement, which is a service type warranty.
-An assurance type warranty is not accounted for as separate performance obligations under the revenue model.
-A service type warranty is either sold with a unit or separately for units for which the warranty has expired.
-Revenue is then recognized ratably over the life of the warranty.
+SCI Products include a five-year warranty.
+The first two years are considered as an assurance type warranty and the additional period is considered an extended service arrangement, which is a service type warranty.
+A service type warranty is either sold with a unit or separately for a unit for which the warranty has expired.
+A service type warranty is accounted as a separate performance obligation and revenue is recognized ratably over the life of the warranty.